apache/predictionio/docs/manual/source/evaluation/metricchoose.html.md

 We have skimmmed through the process of choosing the right `Metric` in previous sections.

-This secion discusses the evaluation metric in detail, we will cover various metrics for classification problems.
+This secion discusses basic evaluation metrics commonly used for classificatino problems.
 If you are more interested in knowing how to *implement* a custom metric, please skip to [the next section](/evaluation/metricbuild/).